muntasirhsn/muntasirhsn.github.io/index.md

 ---
-### Multiple-Model machine learning for house prices prediction
+### Combined ML models for house prices prediction
 A combination of multiple machine learning models is used to develop  a powerful model for predicting house prices using the Ames housing dataset.

 <img src="images/Saleprice2.png?raw=true"/>